alex-hhh/ActivityLog2/docs/session-df.md

   respectively
 * **lpsmth**, **rpsmth** is the pedal smoothness, for left and right pedal respectively
+* **cpsmth** is the combined pedal smoothness, for power meters that cannot provide separate readings for left and right pedals.
 * **lpco**, **rpco** is the platform center offset for left and right pedal respectively.
 The value is in millimeters.
 * **lpps**, **lppe**, **rpps**, **rppe** is the power phase start and end